Nissan RB engine: RB26DETT

 The first 2.6 L RB26DETT was rated by Nissan at around 276 bhp at 6,800 rpm and 36 kgm at 4,400 rpm.
-By the end of production, power levels had gone up to around 320 PS at 6,800 rpm and 40 kgm at 4,400 rpm, not only because of developments and modifications to the engine, but also because of the "Gentlemen's Agreement" made between automakers to limit the "advertised" horsepower of any vehicle to 280 PS.
+By the end of production, power levels had gone up to around 320 PS at 6,800 rpm and 40 kgm at 4,400 rpm, not only because of developments and modifications to the engine, but also because of the "Gentlemen's Agreement" made between automakers at the time to limit the "advertised" horsepower of any vehicle to 280 PS.
 While the published figures from Nissan were as quoted above, it has been known among enthusiasts that the car actually had a factory power output closer to the 320 PS figure.
 The RB26 is widely known and became quite popular for its strength and power potential thanks to its iron block and forged internals, making it a modification friendly platform for tuners and aftermarket modifications in general.

 Some factory features of the RB26DETT: